LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 Entities are keywords or expressions that represent groups of items.
 For example, an entity named `SIZE` might represent the following values: small, medium, and large.

 Entities facilitate the creation and curation of training phrases.
+For example, you might create an entity named PRODUCT with a value set of all the product names and models you supply.
+When creating or curating training phrases, you can replace a specific product name with the entity name PRODUCT.
 Using entities helps you to extend your training phrases like a "template" and prevents your model from focusing too much on certain words during training.

-You can use entities in two places:
-* Training phrases for intents defined in Intent Manager
-* Intent qualifiers for articles defined in [KnowledgeAI](knowledgeai-overview.html)

 {: .important}
 Use a maximum of one entity per training phrase, as only a single entity is used when the model is trained.